ShunchaoChenNBC/Auto_Binge_Generalization/README.md

 <br /> • The video must have a feeder, and the feeder video should not be a trailer.

 2. Logic 2:
-<br /> • Continously watch more than one episode (The same title occurs consecutively >=2)
+<br /> • Continously watch more than one episode (The same title occurs consecutively >=2).
-<br /> • Must has feeder video and the feeder video is not any trailer
+<br /> • Must has feeder video and the feeder video is not any trailer.

 **Manual Selection Logic:**
-<br /> • Clickstream captured “click” in cue-up
+<br /> • Clickstream captured “click” related actions in cue-up
 <br /> • No feeder video recorded

 **Notes:**